s-blu/writerey/documentation/docs/en/projects.md

 ## Delete a project

 - Navigate outside of any project.
 To do that, click the More Menu at the top of the sidebar and click "Back to Projects"
-- In the explorer, hover over the document you want to delete
+- In the explorer, hover over the project you want to delete
 - Click on the More Menu on the explorer entry
 - Select "Delete"
 - Confirm the dialog that pops up